codeyumm/http-5225-assignment1/README.md

 ---

-## Website which shows different food and gives details about calories, price, vitamines and other minerals of that food.
+- Website which shows different food and gives details about calories, price, vitamines and other minerals of that food.
-## There is comparision page where you can compare two food items.
+- There is comparision page where you can compare two food items.
-## If you find any details wrong you can edit it too.
+- If you find any details wrong you can edit it too.

 Created with html, php, mysql and css

-See live project here - [http://priyam.free.nf/HTTP5225/Assignments/Assignment1/]
+(Click here to see live project)[http://priyam.free.nf/HTTP5225/Assignments/Assignment1/]